marina-lab/docker-registry-lab/README.rst

 Ansible playbooks to create and provision a Docker Registry, deployed using the docker-registry image.

-The storage backend Riak CS, an S3-compatible distributed object store, is also deployed as a container.

-To tie the Registry to Riak, a dockerized Consul is deployed.
+To tie services together via service discovery, a dockerized Consul is deployed.

 Nginx fronts the Registry, proxying requests using Consul as a DNS resolver.